mauroalberti/gsf/README.md

 [![Build Status](https://travis-ci.org/mauroalberti/gsf.svg?branch=master)](https://travis-ci.org/mauroalberti/gsf)

 # gsf
-Python 3 module for processing geological surface/fault data with Python.
+**gsf** is a library for the processing of structural geology data.

-It is inspired by apsg by Ondrej Lexa.
-Requires Numpy.
+It is developed in Python 3, and a Haskell version is also in development.

 ### Summary